 Physical Literacy is reinforced through daily active playtimes and our extensive extra-curricular and competitive school sport programme.

-At Turnham, we want our learners to have a rich and deep knowledge of world religions which will help them to understand the lives and beliefs of the people who surround them in the brilliantly diverse and multicultural city and country they live in.
+We want our learners to have a rich and deep knowledge of world religions which will help them to understand the lives and beliefs of the people who surround them in the diverse and multicultural city and country they live in.
 We believe in a religious education curriculum which provides children with a coherent and progressive approach to the subject that is rooted in narratives, meaning and big ideas which we can all relate to.

 We want learners to be equipped with a solid foundational knowledge of major religions and cultures, of what links and distinguishes them from one another, in order to be able to develop a respectful and critical awareness of religion and its important place in our world.
 Throughout their time at Turnham, children will be building a deepening awareness of the significance of religion in their own lives and those of others; we believe that learning about and from religion is an important aspect in children developing their sense of self as well as their emotional and mental well-being.

-PSHE education is a planned, developmental programme of learning through which children and young people acquire the knowledge, understanding and skills they need to manage their lives now and in the future.
-As part of a whole-school approach, PSHE education develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.
+RSE education is a planned, developmental programme of learning through which children and young people acquire the knowledge, understanding and skills they need to manage their lives now and in the future.
+As part of a whole-school approach, RSE education develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.

 We provide a range of targeted support in order to overcome barriers to learning.
 Additional support for children is achieved through appropriate assessment, setting personalised challenges and responding to individual needs.
 Staff work closely with parents to ensure the learning needs off all children are met.